PI-Polytronix/funkymonkey/replit.md

 - Configured static site deployment
 - Added .gitignore for Python
 - Set up workflow for automatic server startup
+- Added CSS support for hero banner images with gradient overlay
+- Added CSS support for section background images with 70% transparency
+- Updated all 40+ HTML pages with banner image references

 ## User Preferences
 - Keep the existing HTML structure and CSS design system
 - Maintain static site approach (no build tools)
 - Preserve all existing page content and navigation
+- Hero sections keep blue gradient, images appear on right side
+- Section backgrounds use 70% transparency overlay

 ## Known Issues
-- Missing actual image assets (using SVG placeholders)
+- CNAME points to `preview.boardactivism.com` (should be updated for production)
 - Redirect rules are in Netlify format (may need adjustment for Replit)
-- CNAME points to `preview.boardactivism.com` (should be updated for production)

 ## Next Steps
-1. Upload actual logo and image files to replace SVG placeholders
+1. Add actual banner images to `/assets/images/` (see Required Images section)
+2. Add logo.png and favicon files
-2. Update CNAME file with correct domain
+3. Update CNAME file with correct domain
-3. Review and test all navigation links
 4. Verify contact form functionality
 5. Test redirects in production environment